 59:9 And those who had already established themselves and embraced their Faith before them (the people of Medina known as al-Ansar or supporters, as against the Meccans known as al-Muhajirun, or emigrants) love those who emigrated to them; and they do not find in their hearts any need for what had been bestowed upon them and prefer them to themselves, even if they are in dire need.
 He is indeed prosperous who is guarded against the avarice of his soul.

-The spoils from the dispossession of the Badu Nadir, as are the spoils from unbelievers until Judgement Day are to be shared among all believers.
-That is, in essence, Moududi’s explanation of revelation 59:10, “And it also belongs to those who came after them … till the Day of Resurrection”:
+The booty from the dispossession of the Badu Nadir, as with all the spoils from unbelievers until Judgement Day, were to be shared among all believers.
+That is, in essence, Moududi’s explanation of Revelation 59:10.

 59:10 Those who came after them say: “Our Lord, forgive us and our brothers who preceded us in belief and do not instill in our hearts any rancour towards those who believe.
 Lord, You are indeed Clement and Merciful.”